emersonhsieh/triggersafe_tests/README.md

 ### Elastic Autoscaler

 `test_autoscaling.py` creates a new pod called `request-pod`, from which requests are sent to all other `frontend` pods one-by-one.
-When running the script a second time, the script deletes and re-creates the request pod. `--request_pod_yaml` specifies the yaml configuration of the request pod.
+When running the script a second time, the script deletes and re-creates the request pod.
+The `request_pod_yaml` flag specifies the yaml configuration of the request pod.
 As a reference, 1000 simultaneous connections with 200,000 requests will increase both the user and system CPU usage by around 0.1%.

 To use a custom request pod configuration, use a ubuntu image and make sure that the `label` is not set to `frontend`.